deepray-AI/deepray/docs/overview.md

 The period between an API being marked as deprecated and being deleted will be 90 days.
 The rationale being:

-1. In the event that TensorFlow Addons releases monthly, there will be 2-3 releases before an API is deleted.
+1. In the event that Deepray releases monthly, there will be 2-3 releases before an API is deleted.
 The release notes could give user enough warning.